ItsDastagir333/ATM_miniProject/README.md

 Hello folks,

-  Here I have tried to code the interface and services provided by the ATM system as a curiosity.
+  Here I have tried to code the interface and services provided by the ATM system as a curiosity in Object Oriented Programming in C++.
   This is just a mini project that includes the
   1) User Authentication using Account No. and stored PIN
   2) After Successful Authentication it offers various Services